 In order to troubleshoot and properly fix the problems in any application, administrators needs to use logging systems.
 SharePoint's logging system is called ULS log (also known as the diagnostic logging in Central Admin, among few other names) and it contains logs of everything it does when processing a request.
-Continue reading to find out more about ULS logs, but if you really want to dig into this subject and learn best practices be sure to check out this thorough whitepaper, so let's begin.
+Continue reading to find out more about how to perform ULS logs search .

 What are ULS logs?